EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/14_component_architecture/README.md

 | the cells of a row | **shape-only** — two teams, two roadmaps | keep both: `InvoiceRow.vue`, `PaymentRow.vue` |
 | `euros()`, copied three times | a pure computation | `utils/money.ts` |

-Then delete both table files and have the views call `DataTable` with their own `#row`.

 > The question is never *"is this code identical?"*.
 It is **"will these two
 > change together, always?"** If the answer is "probably", wait.

-→ **Done when** `InvoiceTable.vue` and `PaymentTable.vue` are deleted, the two row components exist separately, and `euros()` lives in exactly one place.

-### 5. Wire the views — `src/views/InvoicesView.vue`, `PaymentsView.vue`

-A view is the only layer allowed to know several layers at once.
-It composes the `ui/` table with the feature's row and toolbar — and that is all it does.
+Then delete both table files.
+A view is the only layer allowed to know several layers at once: each one calls `DataTable` with the feature's own `#row` and toolbar — and that is all it does.

-→ **Done when** all three spec files are green and the app behaves exactly as it did before you started.
+→ **Done when** `InvoiceTable.vue` and `PaymentTable.vue` are deleted, the two row components exist separately, `euros()` lives in exactly one place, and all three spec files are green.

-### 6. *(Bonus)* Prove the layout
+### 5. *(Bonus)* Prove the layout

 Delete `src/features/payments/` and `views/PaymentsView.vue`, and run
 `npm run typecheck`.
 If anything else breaks, the split is not done.